-Most of us “Local SEO’s” use services to get our clients sites listed in directories, but since we buy so many listings each month, we get quantity discounts.
+Most local SEO serivcves use software to get our clients sites listed in directories, but since we buy so many listings each month, we get quantity discounts.
 You can subscribe to the same tools I use.
 They are all publicly available, just like anyone can get a wrench at a hardware store.
 Some are easy to use, others have a bit more complexity.

 I consider all of the software I use to be mission critical.
-So the advantage of specialty marketing services is that the tools to do the job are at a low cost per client.
+So the advantage of specialty local SEO service is that the tools to do the job are at a low cost per client.
 Economies of scale.
-If you purchased the same tools I use, it would cost a single user 3 times our standard monthly service price.
+If you purchased the same tools I use, it would cost a single user 3 times our standard monthly local SEO service price.

 Of course, writing out SEO copy and doing the work is second nature.
 So the time it takes us to do our job is much lower than someone doing this type of work for the first time.

-Here are some of the additional benefits to take into consideration if you are on the fence about hiring an SEO service.
+Here are some of the additional benefits to take into consideration if you are on the fence about hiring a Local SEO service.